Effective Social Media Marketing Requires Work

 We are long past the good old days on Facebook when you can ‘post it and they will see it’.
-There are techniques you can use to get feed visibility and it’s still a passive approach.
+While there are techniques you can use (and should) to get gain visibility in news feeds, it’s still a passive approach.
 What’s worse?
+No matter how:

-- No matter how well you craft your post
+- Well you craft your post

-- No matter how relevant it is to your fans
+- Relevant it is to your fans

-- No matter how timely your content is
+- Timely your content is

-- No matter how shareable you think your content is….
+- Shareable you think your content is….

 In any other area of your business you’d never consider taking such a gamble so why do it on Facebook (or any social site as the concept applies for any feed driven platform)?